anubhavc9/alarm-clock/README.md

 # alarm-clock
-A basic simulation of an alarm clock in Python
+A simulation of a basic alarm clock in Python

 # USAGE
 Run from command prompt